TobiasLoader/Home/index.md

 Please click the numbered headings below to view some of my CompSci projects in your browser.

-Each project is written in P5.js, although some were originally written in Python.
+Each project is written in p5.js, although some were originally written in Python.

-All projects are entirely my own work.
+All projects are entirely my own work unless indicated otherwise.

 ### Completed Projects: